Skip to main content

 The multi-character wildcard works the same way except it will find matches for any number of contiguous characters where the * is placed.

 • You will get real-time feedback to help guide you in creating the Boolean search in a bar along the bottom of the text box.
-Please refer to this throughout the creation of your search string to ensure formatting is correct.
+Please refer to this throughout the creation of your search string to ensure the formatting is correct.

 • When switching from standard to expert mode, your keywords will carry over and be properly structured as a Boolean expression.
 However, you cannot switch back to standard from export mode.